Brushes are an essential part of being a wargaming hobbyist (or just painting miniatures in general).

 If you buy a quality and expensive brush, you NEED to take care of it.
 The natural hair will get damaged if you neglect to clean it and then you would be much better of just using a cheap synthetic brush instead.

 I suggest buying some Master Brush Cleaner.
 It has been around for ages and comes highly recommended.
 I have used it on my brushes since I started using quality stuff and it has done very well.
-It can even extend the life on your cheaper brushes, helping to avoid that annoying splitting issue (check the price of the Master Brush Cleaner on Jackson's Art webstore)
+It can even extend the life on your cheaper brushes, helping to avoid that annoying splitting issue (check the price on the Master Brush Cleaner here)